astrosmili/smili/docs/_static/install.rst

   git pull

 Now, the repository has updated.
-You can follow the above section `Installing Smili`_ for recompiling your Smili.
+You can follow the above section `Installing SMILI`_ for recompiling your SMILI.